margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-I am a versatile researcher, interviewer, and writer, with an interest in writing, news media, spirituality, and liberal arts education.
+I am a versatile creative and content writer, sketcher, interviewer, programmer, and data analyst, with an interest in writing, teaching, the business world, STEAM education, liberal arts education, and current events.
 I am enthusiastic about helping people and standing witness to the innate goodness in our world.

 [Resume](https://github.com/margaretmf/margaretmf.github.io/blob/master/MargaretFurr_Resume.pdf)